 - For credit to be awarded for previously earned academic credit from another postsecondary institution, an official academic transcript(s) must be submitted to the Registrar.
-Course descriptions and/or syllabi may also be requested for evaluation purposes. - An official transcript translation and evaluation from a member of the Association of International Credentials Evaluators (AICE), the American Association of Collegiate Registrars and Admissions Officers (AACRAO), or the National Association of Credential Evaluation Services (NACES) is on file showing the completed course, grade, and comparability to an equivalent course at Bryan University for credits earned at a foreign institution. - CLEP Official CLEP transcripts from the CollegeBoard. - DSST Official transcripts from DSST. - ACE Official ACE transcript.
+Course descriptions and/or syllabi may also be requested for evaluation purposes. - An official transcript translation and evaluation from a member of the Association of International Credentials Evaluators (AICE), the American Association of Collegiate Registrars and Admissions Officers (AACRAO), or the National Association of Credential Evaluation Services (NACES) is on file showing the completed course, grade, and comparability to an equivalent course at Bryan University for credits earned at a foreign institution. - CLEP Official CLEP transcripts from the CollegeBoard. - DSST Official transcripts from DSST.

 In all instances, it is the student's responsibility to obtain all official transcripts and any/all supporting documentation (e.g., course descriptions and/or syllabi) related to their transfer of credit request.
-Transcripts and supporting documentation must be sent to the attention of the Registrar at the campus the student wishes to attend.
+Transcripts and supporting documentation must be sent to the attention of the Academics Department or Registrar.
 Transcripts stamped "issued to student" or "student copy" are not acceptable for consideration.
-In addition, photocopies of official transcripts or official transcripts from some institutions.
+In addition, photocopies of official transcripts or official transcripts opened prior to receipt by Bryan University will not be considered.
+Students should note that there may be a charge to obtain official transcripts from some institutions.